gmail storageemail cleanupstorage management

 Use Gmail's Storage Management Tool

-Google provides a built-in storage management tool:
+Google has a built-in storage tool:

 1. Go to Google One Storage